neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/datashuttle.md

 ## Creating folders with live-validation

-Creating folders through **datashuttle**'s graphical interface is as simple as entering the subject and session names, selecting the datatype and clicking 'create':
+Creating folders through **datashuttle**'s graphical interface is as simple as entering the subject and session names, selecting the datatype and clicking `Create Folders`

 ```{image} /_static/blog_images/datashuttle/create-folders-example-dark.png